Where should you book a hotel in Sorrento... in the historic center, the surrounding hills, or along the coast?

 Sorrento does not have a sand or pebble beach, but has a number of platforms with beach clubs on the water's edge.
 If you have your heart set on a beach vacation, you may want to opt to stay in Massa Lubrense or Positano, which have proper beaches.

 There has been an explosion of B&B, private room, and holiday apartment accommodations in Sorrento's historic center.
 Often, these are very clean, comfortable, and even stylish options that offer a fun alternative that won't break the bank!
-To stay in your travel budget, you can also find lodging in the other towns on the Sorrento Peninsula, like Sant'Agnello, Piano, or Meta.
+To stay in your travel budget, you can also find lodging in the other towns on the Sorrento Coast, like Sant'Agnello, Piano, or Meta.

 A superb position in the heart of Nerano

 A modern luxury retreat with a timeless beauty